danielkinguk/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

    with advanced technology, leading to smarter and more proactive network operations.

-## Network active and reactive assurance
+## Reactive Network Assurance

-   Network active and reactive assurance and troubleshooting, both at the single- layer (IP or Optical) and multi-layer (IP over Optical), are critical components in maintaining the health and stability of modern IP, Optical, and IPoDWDM networks.
+   Reactive network assurance and troubleshooting, both at the single-layer (IP or Optical) and multi-layer (IP over Optical), are critical components in maintaining the health and stability of modern IP, Optical, and IPoDWDM networks.
 This process involves the identification and resolution of network issues as they arise,